-We have applied to list our Common Stock on the NYSE American under the symbol "CHRO".
+Our Common Stock is listed on NYSE American under the symbol "CHRO".

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to the IPO, there has not been a public market for shares of our Common Stock, and we cannot predict the effect, if any, that market sales of shares of our Common Stock or the availability of shares of our Common Stock for sale will have on the market price of our Common Stock prevailing from time to time.
 Nevertheless, sales of substantial amounts of our Common Stock, including shares issued upon exercise or conversion of outstanding options, warrants and/or convertible securities, in the public market following this offering could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through the sale of our equity securities.